-Sound: Nice tunes and full Japanese voice overs
+Sound: Features some nice tunes and full Japanese voice overs